chylex/TweetDuck/README.md

 Next, add the Inno Setup installation folder (usually `C:\Program Files (x86)\Inno Setup 5`) into your **PATH** environment variable.
 You may need to restart File Explorer for the change to take place.

-Now you can generate installers after a build by running `bld/GEN EVERYTHING.bat`.
+Now you can generate installers by running `bld/GEN EVERYTHING.bat`.
 Note that this will only package the files, you still need to run the [release build](#release) in Visual Studio!

 After the window closes, three installers will be generated inside the `bld/Output` folder:
 * **TweetDuck.exe**
   * This is the main installer that creates entries in the Start Menu & Programs and Features, and an optional desktop icon
 * **TweetDuck.Update.exe**
   * This is a lightweight update installer that only contains the most important files that usually change across releases
-  * It will automatically download and apply the full installer if the user's current version of CEF does not match (the download link is in `gen_upd.iss` and points to this repository by default)
+  * It will automatically download and apply the full installer if the user's current version of CEF does not match
 * **TweetDuck.Portable.exe**
   * This is a portable installer that does not need administrator privileges
   * It automatically creates a `makeportable` file in the program folder, which forces TweetDuck to run in portable mode

+The installers are built for GitHub Releases, where the main and portable installers can download and install Visual C++ if it's missing, and the update installer will download and apply the full installer when needed.
+If you plan to distribute your own installers via GitHub, you can change the variables in the installer files (`.iss`) and in the update system to point to your repository, and use the power of the existing update system.

 #### Notes